MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

    If a prerequisite is not met, a page displays information about the prerequisite that has not been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check:

-   1. Review the items that did not pass the prerequisite check.
+   1. Review the items that didn't pass the prerequisite check.
 The Web API requires .NET Hosting bundle v5.x and some IIS extensions.
 Download and install them from the official sites:
       1.	.NET Hosting bundle
       2. IIS CORS (Cross-Origin Resource Sharing) module